ssun28/songs-singers-management/README.md

 ## Design
 - ### Data structure

-   - For the mpt, which stores key-value pair structure, the key would be [userID]+id+[timeStamp], the value structure would be:
+   - For the mpt, which stores key-value pair structure, the key would be [userID]+id+[timestamp], the value structure(jsonString on the left) would be:
    ![](images/mptStructure.png)

 - ### My wallet